CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-2/Self-Paced Materials/1_Leading Organizational Change.md

  C. Analyze what’s working and propose big-picture solutions

- D. Call out what's not working—even if it's uncomfortable
+ D. Call out what's not working — even if it's uncomfortable

 ---

-## Results: What’s Your Primary Change Style?
+## Results: What’s your primary change style?

 **Mostly A – Connector**

  You're a relationship builder.
 You create momentum by fostering collaboration, trust, and shared purpose.
  \-*You might lead a community of practice, organize informal learning sessions, or connect stakeholders across silos.*

 **Mostly B – Implementer**

  You turn ideas into action.
 You're dependable and focused on getting results.
  \-*You might pilot a new checklist, lead small process changes, or help teams apply what they’ve learned.*

 **Mostly C – Strategist**

  You’re a systems thinker.
 You analyze and refine the bigger picture.
 \- *You might lead procurement retrospectives, develop internal guidance, or advise on process alignment.*

 **Mostly D – Challenger**

  You question the status quo.
 You’re not afraid to advocate for change, even when it’s difficult.
  \-*You might champion new approaches, propose bold shifts in how work is done, or highlight risks others overlook.*